luminus-framework/luminus/resources/md/guestbook.md

 The `:profiles` contain a map of different project configurations that are used to initialize it for either development or production builds.

 Note that the project sets up composite profiles for `:dev` and `:test`.
 These profiles contain the variables from `:project/dev` and `:project/test` profiles, as well as from `:profiles/dev` and `:profiles/test` found in the `profiles.clj`.
-The latter should contain local configuration that is not meant to be checked into the shared code repository.
+The latter can be used for additional local configuration that is not meant to be checked into the shared code repository.

 Please refer to the [official Leiningen documentation](http://leiningen.org/#docs) for further details on structuring the `project.clj` build file.
 </div>